Jonnobrow/izzyandjonny.co.uk/content/_index.md

 > Do you have a wedding registry?

 Yes we do!
-You can find our registry on [Wedding Shop](https://weddingshop.com/giftlist/izzyandjonny).
+You can find our registry on [Prezola](https://prezola.com/wishlists/10288428/).